Let's plan!

 Another chapter: after the Revolution the abbey became a prison—nicknamed the “Bastille of the Seas”—through which some 14,000 prisoners passed before restoration began in the 19th century.

-Beaurouge tip: check tide calendars; aim for late afternoon into evening; we’ll handle shuttles, abbey tickets, and a bay-view dinner (think pré-salé lamb or oysters).
+Beaurouge tip: check tide calendars; aim for late afternoon into evening; we’ll handle shuttles, abbey tickets, and a bay-view dinner with pré-salé lamb or oysters.

 2. Giverny & Monet’s Gardens